Tag Archives: Drawing

 Sacred Circles: More Student Mandalas

 These mandalas were created using Prismacolor pencils on 9×9-inch Tru-Ray black construction paper.
 Students could choose their designs, and their primary goal was to achieve a luminous effect in their artwork.
-To prepare, they worked through many exercises in Judith … Continue reading
+To prepare, they worked through many exercises in a … Continue reading

 Sacred Circles: Circular Art and Mandalas